-Drastic Government restrictions mean brewers across Scotland will require extraordinary measures to weather the Covid-19 pandemic.
+While the hospitality industry has been allowed to partially re-open (under exception of localised lockdown in Aberdeen), earlier drastic Government restrictions mean brewers across Scotland will require extraordinary measures to weather the COVID-19 pandemic.
 Short-term stringent measures will no doubt have long-term consequences across the sector.

-Breweries across Scotland, small and large alike, have been left reeling by the enforced closure of pubs, bars and restaurants.
-While breweries and distribution centres can remain operational, the temporary closure of on-trade has resulted in beer-making companies facing immediate profit hits and cash flow issues.
+Breweries across Scotland, small and large alike, have been left reeling by the enforced closure of pubs, bars and restaurants earlier this year.
+While breweries and distribution centres could remain operational, the temporary closure of on-trade resulted in beer-making companies facing immediate profit hits and cash-flow issues.

-A number of beer-making businesses also own bars and restaurants throughout the country, which may have been detrimentally affected by initial contradictory Government advice, and which will now be closed to the public.
+A number of beer-making businesses also own bars and restaurants throughout the country which, although many may have re-opened, may have been detrimentally affected by initial contradictory government advice and which will require to adhere to social distancing guidelines.
 Social distancing measures have also resulted in any public tours offered by breweries being cancelled indefinitely.

-The ongoing lockdown and lack of demand for draughts and other beers may also leave breweries with uncertainty as to when to restart their brewing processes, where these have been reduced or stopped altogether.
+The ongoing restrictions and lack of demand for draughts and other beers may have left breweries with uncertainty as to when to restart their brewing processes, where these have been reduced or stopped altogether.

 Beer-making businesses have the daunting task of finding alternative methods of getting beers to customers in order to survive the current climate.

-Drinks with friends, family and colleagues have re-located from in-person at pubs and restaurants to virtual gatherings, via various social media platforms.
-The focus for many brewers has shifted from on-trade to off-trade, where supermarkets and other stores are often struggling to keep shelves stocked.
-Panic-buying has not been restricted solely to toilet paper and pasta.
+At the start of lockdown, drinks with friends, family and colleagues initially re-located from in-person at pubs and restaurants to virtual gatherings, via various social media platforms.
+The focus for many brewers at that time shifted from on-trade to off-trade, where supermarkets and other stores were often struggling to keep shelves stocked.
+Panic buying was not restricted solely to toilet paper and pasta.

 Online shops remain another option allowing consumers to browse and select beers, to be delivered for consumption from the comfort of their own home.

-A selection of larger distilleries are offering free virtual tours while the lockdown is enforced.
+A selection of larger distilleries offered free virtual tours while lockdown was enforced.
 While this is unlikely to help with immediate cash flow issues, it may help to keep consumers engaged with the industry.
-Other options available may be to offer virtual beer tastings, with packs purchased and delivered in advance.
+For those who remain wary of returning to pubs, other options available may be to offer virtual beer tastings, with packs purchased and delivered in advance.